Barn Owl: Spiritual Meaning, Dream Meaning, Symbolism & More

 Barn Owl African & Greek Myth & Symbolic Meanings

 In many African myths, the owl is not a positive symbol in folklore.
 Some Africans believed that barn owls often brought illnesses to young children and they were often associated with death.
-Many other cultures believes the barn owl associates with witchcraft, sorcery, and the Dark Arts.

 Like the way Native Americans saw the eagle and wolf spirit animals, many Africans symbolize owls as the travelers.
 Travelers between the living and dying bringing messages of ill-will and misfortune with them.